chandanhpcic/docs/source/manual/how-tos/multiwan.rst

 Multi WAN
 =============================
-Multi WAN scenarios are commonly used for failover or load balancing, but combinations are also possible with OPNsense.
+Multi WAN scenarios are commonly used for failover or load balancing, but combinations are also possible with Reticen8.

 .. blockdiag::
    :desctable:

    blockdiag {
-      WAN_primary -- OPNsense;
+      WAN_primary -- Reticen8;
-      OPNsense -- WAN_backup;
+      Reticen8 -- WAN_backup;
       internet -- WAN_primary;
       WAN_backup -- internet;
       internet [shape="cloud"];